Wyamio/Wyam.Web/Input/knowledgebase/writing-a-module.md

 # Executing Child Modules

 If you need to execute child modules from your module, don't call `IModule.Execute(...)` on each child module.
 Instead use the `IExecutionContext.Execute(IEnumerable<IModule> modules, IEnumerable<IDocument> inputDocuments)` method.
-It returns the resultant documents from calling the child module chain (which can also be returned by your own module).
+It returns the resultant documents from calling the child module chain (which can then be returned by your own module if needed).
 If you pass `null` for `inputDocuments` a new initial document will be used.